sadkellz/External-Melee-Camera/readme.md

 ## Description

 **EMC** is a Blender add-on that integrates the ability to control various Melee and Dolphin functions from within Blender.
 This tool primarily focuses on camera functions, but is able to load states, play/pause, and create image sequences as well.

+Consider supporting me on Ko-fi, this project took a lot of time and effort and I would appreciate the tips!

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/C0C5FL4PH)
 ## Getting Started